Sharp rate for the dual quantization problem: Dual quantization: background and basic properties

-The second step of the optimization process is to find grids which are optimally ``fitting" (the distribution of) $X$ $i.e.$ that are solution to the second level optimization problem Note that if $X\!\in L^{\infty}(\Prob)$, $d_{n,p}(X)<+\infty$ iff $n\ge d+1$ (and is identically infinite if $X$ is not essentially bounded).
-The existence of an optimal grid (or dual quantizer) has been established in~\cite{dualStat} as well as the following characterization $d_{n,p}(X)$ as the lowest $L^p$-mean approximation error by r.v. taking at most $n$ values and satisfying the intrinsic stationary property $i.e.$
+Note that if $X\!\in L_{\R^d}^{\infty}(\Prob)$, $d_{n,p}(X)<+\infty$ if and only if $n\ge d+1$ (whereas it is identically infinite if $X$ is not essentially bounded).
+The existence of an optimal grid (or dual quantizer) has been established in~\cite{dualStat} (see below).

-A stochastic optimization procedure is devised in~\cite{dualStat} based on a stochastic gradient approach to compute optimal grids w.r.t. various distributions.
+The error modulus $d_{n,p}(X)$ can also be characterized as the {\em lowest $L^p$-mean approximation error by a r.v. having at most $n$ values and satisfying the intrinsic stationarity property} as established in~\cite{dualStat} (Theorem~2, precisely recalled in Theorem~\ref{thm:DQLinkStat} below).
+It should be compared to the well-known property satisfied by the mean (regular) quantization error modulus $e_{n,p}(X)$, namely

-When a random vector $X$ is not essentially bounded, the above approach cannot be developed since no finite grid can contain its support.
-In that case, we need to extend the definition of our splitting operator $\mathcal{J}_{\Gamma}$ outside the convex hull of $\Gamma$.
-One way to proceed (see~\cite{dualStat}) is to consider again a (deterministic) nearest neighbour projection ${\rm Proj}_{\Gamma}$
+A stochastic optimization procedure based on a stochastic gradient approach has been devised in~\cite{dualStat} to compute optimal dual quantization grids w.r.t. various distributions (so far, uniform over $[0,1]^2$, normal, $(W_1,\sup_{t\in[0,1]} W_t)$, $W$ standard Brownian motion in a purely Euclidean framework).